A baby’s last moments, wrapped in love

 It was the smallest size for a newborn, but even so, “the smallest size was still very big”, said Felicia.

 “But at least he had something to put on.”

-An estimated one in four to six pregnancies end in a miscarriage1.
+An estimated one in four to six pregnancies ends in a miscarriage1.

 And sometimes, parents whose babies are premature — like Felicia — have to bury their children in clothing too big for them.

-To address this, a group of women formed Angel Gowns Singapore in 2016, painstaking repurposing donated wedding gowns and other bridalwear into tiny pieces of burial clothing, called angel gowns.
+To address this, a group of women formed Angel Gowns Singapore in 2016, painstakingly repurposing donated wedding gowns and other bridalwear into tiny pieces of burial clothing, called angel gowns.

 So far, Angel Gowns — now known as Angel Hearts — has given close to 1,000 gowns, wraps, bonnets and beanies to bereaved parents, sewn by dedicated volunteers.